dart-ecosystem/rson.dart/README.md

 # Rson
 A Dart serialization/deserialization library to convert Dart Objects into JSON and back

+# Important Notice
+1. One serializable class per file.
+2. No duplicated serializable class name.
+3. Do NOT pass generic type to Rson.fromJson;

 # Usage

 1. Setup a serializable class by decorating with @Serializable()